inseven/statuspanel/service/README.markdown

 StatusPanel is hosted using Docker behind an nginx reverse proxy.
 Deployment is performed using an Ansible playbook located in the 'ansible' directory.

+The production service is hosted on a DigitalOcean droplet and backups are achieved by enabling droplet backups.

 ## Development

 ### Installing Dependencies